 - AAA Highest credit quality.
 'AAA' ratings denote the lowest expectation of credit risk.
 They are assigned only in cases of exceptionally strong capacity for payment of financial commitments.
 This capacity is highly unlikely to be adversely affected by foreseeable events. - AA Very high credit quality.
 'AA' ratings denote expectations of very low credit risk.
 They indicate very strong capacity for payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events. - A High credit quality.
 'A' ratings denote expectations of low credit risk.
 The capacity for payment of financial commitments is considered strong.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings. - BBB Good credit quality.
 'BBB' ratings indicate that expectations of credit risk are currently low.
 The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity. - BB Speculative.
 'BB' ratings indicate an elevated vulnerability to credit risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments to be met. - B Highly speculative.
 'B' ratings indicate that material credit risk is present.
-For performing obligations, default risk is commensurate with the issuer being rated with an Issuer Default Risk ("IDR") in the ranges 'BB' to 'C'.
-For issuers with an IDR below 'B', the overall credit risk of this obligation is moderated by the expected level of recoveries should a default occur.
-For issuers with an IDR above 'B', the overall credit risk of this obligation is exacerbated by the expected low level of recoveries should a default occur.
+For performing obligations, default risk is commensurate with the issuer being rated with an Issuer Default Rating ("IDR") in the ranges 'BB' to 'C'.
 For non-performing obligations, the obligation or issuer is in default, or has deferred payment, but the rated obligation is expected to have extremely high recovery rates consistent with a Recovery Rating of 'RR1' (outstanding recovery prospects given default). - CCC Substantial credit risk.
 'CCC' ratings indicate that substantial credit risk is present.
 For performing obligations, default risk is commensurate with an IDR in the ranges 'B' to 'C'.
-For issuers with an IDR below 'CCC', the overall credit risk of this obligation is moderated by the expected level of recoveries should a default occur.
-For issuers with an IDR above 'CCC', the overall credit risk of this obligation is exacerbated by the expected low level of recoveries should a default occur.
 For non-performing obligations, the obligation or issuer is in default, or has deferred payment, but the rated obligation is expected to have a superior recovery rate consistent with a Recovery Rating of 'RR2' (superior recovery prospects given default). - CC Very high levels of credit risk.
 'CC' ratings indicate very high levels of credit risk.
 For performing obligations, default risk is commensurate with an IDR in the ranges 'B' to 'C'.
-For issuers with an IDR below 'CC', the overall credit risk of this obligation is moderated by the expected level of recoveries should a default occur.
-For issuers with an IDR above 'CC', the overall credit risk of this obligation is exacerbated by the expected low level of recoveries should a default occur.
 For non-performing obligations, the obligation or issuer is in default, or has deferred payment, but the rated obligation is expected to have a good recovery rate consistent with a Recovery Rating of 'RR3' (good recovery prospects given default). - C Exceptionally high levels of credit risk.
 'C' indicates exceptionally high levels of credit risk.
 For performing obligations, default risk is commensurate with an IDR in the ranges 'B' to 'C'.
-The overall credit risk of this obligation is exacerbated by the expected low level of recoveries should a default occur.
 For non-performing obligations, the obligation or issuer is in default, or has deferred payment, and the rated obligation is expected to have an average, below-average or poor recovery rate consistent with a Recovery Rating of 'RR4' (average recovery prospects given default), 'RR5' (below average recovery prospects given default) or 'RR6' (poor recovery prospects given default).